Rights groups urge EU, Japan to consider halt in funding for Cambodian election

 Hun Sen has the backing of Beijing, which says it supports Cambodia’s right to maintain its national security.

-Additional reporting by Prak Chan Thul in PHNOM PENH; Editing by Clarence Fernandez
+Cambodia is China’s ally in Southeast Asia.
+(Additional reporting by Prak Chan Thul in PHNOM PENH; Editing by Clarence Fernandez)